 Summer Undergraduate Cancer Research Program

-In the Summer 2016 program, the fellowship stipend is $4000.
+Details on the Summer 2017 program are coming soon.
 The program will start somewhere around May 31 and continue until about August 9.
 Fellows are required to prepare an abstract and present the results of their summer research project at a research symposium held on the last day of the experience.

 Submit the following information to the address below: